joaquinpelle/Skylight.jl/README.md

 5. In the package mode, run the command `test`

 ### To cite this work

+> [Reference](https://academic.oup.com/mnras/article-abstract/515/1/1316/6631564): Pelle, Joaquin, Oscar Reula, Federico Carrasco, and Carlos Bederian.
+"Skylight: a new code for general-relativistic ray-tracing and radiative transfer in arbitrary space–times."
+Monthly Notices of the Royal Astronomical Society 515, no. 1 (2022): 1316-1327.

 If you use this software in your work, please cite it using the following metadata